saramic/the-d-team/INITIAL_ANALYSIS.md

     **35 for patient 109876 and only around half buy from 1** [analysis](analysis/Stores_per_patient.ipynb)

-  - [ ] how far do patients buy from?

   - [x] what is the distribution of age?

     **Peak around 1945**